previous | next

 tank when you returned.
 I heard of meeting-hall doors nailed securely shut;

-a candidate's car fastened to a telephone pole with a length of heavy claim;
+a candidate's car fastened to a telephone pole with a length of heavy chain;

 had to destroy them.